marcelomnc/score-10pin-bowling/README.md

 1. Only 1 argument is passed from the command line (i.e. The **Player Chances File** path)
 2. A file does exists on the specified path

-The app's logger will print a **SEVERE** log level message when any of the above rules occur:
+The app will print a message when any of the above rules occur:

-        Jun 29, 2020 1:35:44 PM com.marcelomnc.score10pinbowling.App main
-        SEVERE: Command line args are not valid.
+        Command line arguments not valid.
+App cannot continue

-        Jun 29, 2020 1:39:11 PM com.marcelomnc.score10pinbowling.App main
-        SEVERE: File on path: C:\Temp\score10pinb.txt does not exists.
-App cannot continue.
+        File on path: C:/Users/marce/Desktop/score10pinbowling.tx does not exists.
+App cannot continue

-If an ``IOException`` is thrown while parsing the file, a **SEVERE** log level message will be printed out, then the app will exit:
+If an ``IOException`` is thrown while parsing the file, a message will be printed out, then the app will exit:

-        Jun 29, 2020 1:39:11 PM com.marcelomnc.score10pinbowling.App main
-        SEVERE: IO exception while parsing player chances file on path: C:\Temp\score10pinbowling.txt.
+        An IOException ocurred while parsing the player chances file on path: C:\Temp\score10pinbowling.txt.
 App cannot continue.

 The app validates every line of the **Player Chances File** with the following rules: